Morris Park station: Station layout

 The station has two side platforms with four tracks (two center express tracks formerly used by the New York, Westchester and Boston Railway) and is partially underground and partially on an embankment.
 The underground portion is at the south end of a 4000 ft long, four-track tunnel under the Bronx and Pelham Parkway.
 This tunnel includes a four-track underground station, the Pelham Parkway station, about 0.5 mi north of the Morris Park station.
 The heavy construction and high clearances greatly exceed the size and weight requirements of IRT subway cars.
 The station, served by the 5 train at all times, is between East 180th Street to the south and Pelham Parkway to the north.

 The emblem of the NYW&B, was the caduceus, a staff entwined with serpents that has served as a symbol of commerce since Classical times.
 It is cast into several locations of the concrete facade facing the Esplanade.

 Exit

 The station's only entrance/exit is a head house at the southwest corner of Esplanade and Paulding Avenue.
 The head house is notable for its graceful Spanish Mission style architecture and robust reinforced concrete construction.
 The handsome exterior, with its tall arched windows and tiled roof, has been restored to good condition.
 It was designed by Alfred T. Fellheimer, who was the lead architect for Grand Central Terminal.
+It is one of the only five stations (Eastchester–Dyre Avenue, Baychester Avenue, Gun Hill Road, Pelham Parkway and Morris Park) in the whole NYC subway that don't have at least a booth that is staffed 24 hours per day, 7 days per week.

 There was formerly an exit under the tracks with a waiting room that led to the north side of Colden Avenue near Lydig Avenue.
 It is now bricked over.